 Server and Network Topology

-All servers are physically stacked in one rack in the datacenter with a dedicated 10 Gbps capable Top-of-Rack Switch.
+All servers are physically stacked in one rack in the datacenter with a not dedicated 10 Gbps capable Nexus5k Switch.
 All cluster nodes will be in a single subnet / vlan.
 Each server has redundant uplinks to the switch for fault tolerance and load sharing.

 TBD: Insert diagram ( Final Diagram to be inserted by Millicom/Huawei team)